ETM-58D/spring21-mdolmaci/index.md

-# Homeworks
+# Welcome!

+Welcome to the Progress Journal of **Muammer Dolmacı**.

-This website contains the reports of Muammer Dolmacı for ETM 58D homeworks.
+You can find the reports of ETM 58D homeworks in this website.

+If you wish learn more about me, you can check my [website](https://mdolmaci.com), my [LinkedIn](https://mdolmaci.com/in/mdolmaci) account or my [Podcast](https://ceyreksaat.com) channel.

 ## Homework 0